zembezn/qr-code-component/README.md

 ## Overview

-In this project, I dealt mainly with html and css, which was a straightforward concept.
+In this project, I mainly worked with html and css, which was a straightforward concept.
 I built the gr-code component using react javascript.
 ### Screenshot

 ![Solution](./public/screenshot.jpg)